Phra Somdej Wat Rakhang • 118th Anniversary • BE2533

 - Luang Por Mian, Wat Pho

-- Other respected masters from the Somdej To lineage, contributing spiritual power and merit.
+- Other masters in the Somdej To lineage

 Summary